Timothy-Toombs/minecraft-ec2/README.md

 ### How to access the server as a User

-Assume server dns name is `minecraft.timpai.com`:
+Assume server dns name is `DNS`:
-1. User hits http://minecraft.timpai.com:8080/status from their web browser
+1. User hits DNS:8080/status from their web browser
 2. User receives status from server
 3. If status is `starting`, user waits 3 minutes and then checks the status again
 4. Until the status says `started`, user will repeat step 3, unless more than 10 minutes have passed (at which point it is save to assume a critical error has occured)
-5. Once the user receives a `started` status, the user is able to connect to the minecraft server.
+5. Once the user receives a `started` status, the user is able to connect to the minecraft server- if the user is not able to connect to the server, but the status says `started`, it is likely the case that the server itself is still starting.
+Wait up to 5 minutes for the server to come online - some modpacks take a while to initialize.